 Sending an Internet Fax is the same as sending a normal Fax.
-If you have already programmed the addresses of the destination Internet Fax machines as Speed-Dial locations, you can send the Internet Fax by loading the document into the machine, use the Fax Resolution key to set the preferred resolution and select a Speed-Dial number and pressing Mono Start or Colour Start.
+If you have already programmed the addresses of the destination Internet Fax machines as One Touch or Speed-Dial locations, you can send the Internet Fax by loading the document into the machine, use the Fax Resolution key to set the preferred resolution and select a Speed-Dial number and pressing Start.